Working With Auto Layout and Layout Anchors

 view instance, but note that we need to activate it by setting its

 NSLayoutAnchor API is clear and concise.
-It is great to see that Apple continues to invest in improving Auto Layout.
-This reaffirms that Auto Layout is the preferred way to create user interfaces for modern Cocoa applications.
+It's great to see that Apple continues to invest in Auto Layout.
+It shows that Auto Layout is the preferred way to create user interfaces for modern Cocoa applications.

 Open ViewController.swift and navigate to the implementation of